Aomori Airport: History

-Historical airline service
+Airline services

 The first scheduled air service to and from Aomori Airport began on 1 June 1965, with Toa Airways - which would later be known as Japan Air System (JAS) - servicing Haneda Airport by NAMC YS-11 turboprop aircraft.
-All Nippon Airways (ANA) began operations to Tokyo in 1994.
+All Nippon Airways began operations to Tokyo in 1994.
 In the following year, Korean Air began operations to Seoul and Siberian Airlines to Khabarovsk when the airport was certified for international operations.
 In 1998, Air Nippon began operations to Sendai Airport.
 However, usage of Aomori Airport fell short of projections, and the service was canceled after a year.
-In April 2003, ANA withdrew from operations at Aomori as well, turning its routes over to Skymark Airlines, which in turn ceased operations to Aomori from November of the same year.
+In April 2003, ANA withdrew all operations from Aomori as well, turning its routes over to Skymark Airlines, which in turn ceased operations to Aomori from November of the same year.
 Siberian Airlines stopped its flights to Aomori in 2004.

-Following the merger of JAS and Japan Airlines in 2006, the Aomori–Tokyo route and other services run by JAS were handed over to Japan Airlines.
-ANA resumed services at Aomori Airport on 1 July 2014 with flights to and from Osaka–Itami and Sapporo–Chitose.
+Following the merger of JAS and Japan Airlines, all services run by JAS from Aomori were handed over to Japan Airlines in 2004 and the airline since then continued to operate flights to Osaka, Sapporo and Tokyo.
+ANA resumed services at Aomori Airport on 1 July 2014 with flights to Osaka–Itami and Sapporo–Chitose where the airline previously served these routes through nearby Odate–Noshiro Airport.
 On 17 July 2019, EVA Air began operating two flights per week between Aomori and Taoyuan International Airport.
+As of March 2025, International flights run once a day overall with 4 weekly flights to Seoul and 3 weekly flights to Taipei.

 Facilities

-Runways

 Aomori Airport has one 3,000 m runway that is aligned in a northeast to southwest heading.
 The runway gets covered in an average 669 cm of snow annually.
 The 38-vehicle White Impulse snow removal crew gets rid of the snow covering the airport's runway, taxiway, and apron; an area covering 55 sqkm, in 40 minutes.